NRI Income Tax & Compliance

 • Now, upload the zipped files and submit them.
 After submission, you will receive a token number.

 • To check your submission status, visit "e-File"> "View Form 15CA offline/ Bulk."
-Here you can know whether your file has been submitted successfully or failed.
+Here you can see whether your file was submitted successfully.

-• In case the submission fails, the reason for it will be mentioned on the screen.
+• If the submission fails, the reason will be displayed on the screen.
 Here, you need to re-upload the correct XML file with fixed data/ validations.

 Form 15CB